Material-Blazor/Material.Blazor/articles/TwoWayBinding.md

 uid: A.TwoWayBinding
 title: TwoWayBinding
 ---
-# Blazor MDC's Two Way Binding Approach
+# Material.Blazor's Two Way Binding Approach

-Blazor MDC takes an unusual approach to two way binding and rendering.
+Material.Blazor takes an unusual approach to two way binding and rendering.
 Most components return `ShouldRender() => false;`.
 This is to resolve an inherent conflict between how Blazor re-renders components when bound parameters are updated by their consumers and how a JavaScript framework such as [Material Components Web ("MCW")](https://github.com/material-components/material-components-web) works.